JessicaKagan/Tracker2D/README.md

 # Tracker2D
-A step sequencer that uses a 2D space metaphor like Simtunes.
+A step sequencer that uses a 2D space metaphor like Simtunes; think Mario Paint colliding with FL Studio.
 "Bugs" move over a grid composed of tiles representing music instructions, and sounds play when the bugs travel over a tile containing an instruction.
 The sound features are intended to provide functionality roughly equivalent to MOD files, although that's a way off from actually being the case.

 This program is in alpha.
 While the program is far from complete, there is enough functionality implemented that you could actually create listenable music with it.